magomimmo/modern-cljs/doc/tutorial-22.md

 #### Be extreme when testing

-As I repeated more times, I don't like at all to write unit tests, but I have to admit that the implementation of few unit tests covering the edge cases could be very useful in clarifying the semantic/behavior of the function under testing.
+As I repeated several times, I don't like at all to write unit tests, but I have to admit that the implementation of few unit tests covering the edge cases could be very useful in clarifying the semantic/behavior of the function under testing.
 Sometimes you'll find few surprises as